What Is the Difference Between Transitional and Sober Living?

 How Can Transitional Living Help Me?

-At Grace Recovery, we believe in addressing every area of our members’ lives to support them on their recovery journey.
-Through coaching and adherence to accountability, we can help our members build a foundation for a sober life.
-We will walk with you as you create a life you feel excited about and are dedicated to keeping.
-Perfection is not and will never be the goal for your recovery.
+At Grace Recovery TX, we believe in addressing every area of our members’ lives to support them on their recovery journey.
+Through coaching and adherence to accountability, we help members build a foundation for a sober life.
+We will walk with you as you create a life you feel excited about and are dedicated to maintaining.

 Eight Dimensions of Wellness